 Are you considering using CBD oil for sleep?
 Do you have questions about safety, effectiveness, and legality?

-There’s been a lot of buzz about CBD and cannabis thanks to the passing of the 2018 Farm Bill1 that legalized hemp-based CBD with less than 0.3 percent THC at the federal level.
+There’s been a lot of buzz about CBD and cannabis thanks to the passing of the 2018 Farm Bill1 that legalized hemp-derived CBD with less than 0.3 percent tetrahydrocannabinol (THC) at the federal level.
+According to a 2023 survey2 of 1,169 adults, 21.1 percent of participants said they used CBD within the past year.

 What Is CBD?

-Cannabidiol (or CBD for short) is one of 80 known cannabinoids that is derived from the cannabis sativa plant.
-Unlike THC, this cannabinoid doesn’t produce the same psychoactive “high” that is acquainted with marijuana plants.
-In the United States, CBD as “hemp oil” is legal as long as it is derived from hemp and contains less than 0.3 percent THC.1
+Cannabidiol (or CBD for short) is one of hundreds of known cannabinoids that are derived from the Cannabis sativa plant.
+Unlike THC, this cannabinoid doesn’t produce the same “high” that is associated with cannabis plants.
+In the United States, CBD in hemp oil is legal as long as it is derived from hemp and contains less than 0.3 percent THC.1

 Cannabidiol is available as a crystalline isolate, meaning it has been purified to contain only CBD, or as a full-spectrum oil containing a variety of compounds including cannabinoids, terpenes, and essential oils.

-It was previously thought that the isolate form was the best choice, but now researchers are investigating something called the “entourage effect3”, where it is believed that properties found within the whole plant work synergistically to create a compounding effect.
+It was originally thought that the ‘isolate’ form was the best choice, but researchers have been investigating something called the “entourage effect3”, where it is believed that properties found within the whole plant work synergistically to create an amplified effect.

 Looking to learn more?
 Check out our top-rated CBD oil guide here.